Long-term emotional balance is key for health and happiness. Ayurveda’s approach is to balance Sadaka Agni—the processing of emotions.

-Brahmi (Bacopa) — Brahmi is a popular Ayurvedic herb that has been revered in India for over 3,000 years.
+- Rejuvenating brain functioning, mental activity, and overcoming feelings of occasional nervousness or restlessness greatly support long-term emotional health.
+Brahmi (Bacopa) is a popular Ayurvedic herb that has been revered in India for over 3,000 years.
 Traditionally, it was used as a brain tonic to support memory, learning, and concentration.
-The herb is a powerful rejuvenator that assists with mental activity, brain functioning and overcoming feelings of nervousness or restlessness.
 In ancient Ayurvedic literature, Brahmi was used by scholars and students to help with memorizing lengthy Vedic texts.
 Due to its calming and nurturing properties, Brahmi is also very useful for highly stressful work or study environments.

-Worry Free — The herbs in this formulation simultaneously calm the nervous system while supporting mental acuity — you'll find yourself sailing through the same situations that used to cause a meltdown.
-It's not about having a different attitude — it's about changing the automatic and immediate emotional reaction you have to stress.
-And let's face it — life is not going to slow down for most of us.
-So support a healthy emotional response with Worry Free — it's vital for your health and peace of mind.
+- Altering the automatic and immediate emotional reaction you have to stress is an important practice, and herbs can help.
+Worry Free simultaneously calms the nervous system while supporting mental acuity; you'll find yourself sailing through the same situations that used to cause a meltdown.
+It's not about having a different attitude—it's about changing the automatic and immediate emotional reaction you have to stress.
+And let's face it—life is not going to slow down for most of us.
+So support a healthy emotional response with Worry Free; it's vital for your health and peace of mind.

-Stress Free Emotions — The herbs in this formulation promote self-confidence, positive thinking and feelings of fulfillment by balancing the subdosha of Pitta that governs emotional health (Sadhaka Pitta).
-Arjuna, Ashwagandha, Mica, Pearl and Holy Basil in this potent new formula promote coordination of mind and emotions.
+- Sadhaka Pitta, the subdosha of Pitta governs emotional health.
+The herbs in Stress Free Emotions soothe the nervous system, promoting self-confidence, positive thinking and feelings of fulfillment.
+Arjuna, Ashwagandha, Mica, Pearl and Holy Basil promote coordination of mind and emotions.

-Blissful Joy — The herbs in this traditional formulation nourish the mind-body connection.
-They do this by helping remove toxins that make you feel dull or sad, by supporting the memory of bliss in your cells, and by helping to balance hormones that govern emotions.
-The result is a renewed feeling of energy and happiness — and an overall sense of well-being.
+- It’s not just about what you add, but what you clear from the physiology that supports emotional—and total—health.
+Blissful Joy nourishes the mind-body connection by helping to remove toxins that make you feel dull or sad.
+It supports the memory of bliss in your cells, and balanced hormones.
+The result is a renewed feeling of energy and happiness, and an overall sense of well-being.
 These herbs are excellent nutritional support for emotional balance.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.